 No Solution Is the Solution

-For years, I pushed for a simple piece of meeting technology in Townsend — a device that costs less than $3,000 and would have made every public meeting fully accessible and recorded.
-The East Tennessee Development District rep was saying it.
+For years, I pushed for a simple piece of meeting technology — under $3,000, would have made every public meeting fully accessible and recorded.
+The ETDD rep was saying it.
 The planning consultants were saying it.
 Every proposal was rejected.
-Every alternative was rejected.
 Instead, a person was hired to manually tape meetings — more expensive, less reliable.
 The important ones were not always among them.

 I finally understood: no solution is the solution.